Sierkinhane/ORNet/README.md

 ### On CUB-200-2011 dataset

-Download the pretrained checkpoints in [Here]() and put them in the directory of debug/checkpoints/
+Download the pretrained checkpoints at [here](https://drive.google.com/file/d/1W9f8Jy0m-SOurvU1sFLvp4--xIKCvpzB/view) and put them in the directory of debug/checkpoints/

 ```
 ├── debug/